hagsmand/langflow-integration-workshop/README.md

 6. Go to "docling_agent" on watsonx Orchestrate.
 Click "Add tool".
 Click "Add from file or MCP server".
 Click "Import from MCP server".
 Click "Add MCP server".

 7. Put service name as "docling_mcp".
-Put the command `uvx mcp-proxy <forwarded_address_of_docling_mcp(port 8000)>/sse`.
+Put the command `uvx mcp-proxy https://docling-server-large.21oo25foed0i.us-east.codeengine.appdomain.cloud/sse`.
 Leave other fields as it is.
 Click "Connect" and "Done".
 Toggle open for all tools you see on the screen, all pages.

 ![alt text](assets/step6/image7.png)